 - Bulgarian TV also uses this a lot, but usually with no less than four voiceover actors.

-- Something similar happens in Spain, where dubbing is customary for all TV.
-In documentaries, narrators are dubbed, but whenever someone is interviewed, a voiceover is used.
-This also happens when translating a certain kind of program (Love It Or List It, Dog Whisperer).
+- Something similar happens in countries like France, Germany, Spain and Italy, where dubbing is customary for all TV.
+In documentaries and foreign reality shows (such as Love It Or List It or Dog Whisperer), off-screen narrators are dubbed, but whenever someone is interviewed, a voiceover is used.

-- Used when translating the Live Action TV series and movies based on Astrid Lindgren's books from Swedish to Danish, though recently they have been dubbed - which sounds weird to all the people who've grown up with the voiceover.
+- While Denmark otherwise exclusively uses either full dubbing or subtitles for programs aimed at children, voiceover translations have traditionally been used instead to translate the live-action TV series and movies based on Astrid Lindgren's books from Swedish to Danish.
+This is actually a third-person narration where the narrator actually voice acts and mimicks the original intonation.
+More recently however, many such titles have been properly dubbed, which sounds weird to all the people who've grown up with the voiceover.

 - Infamous in the Nadia: The Secret of Blue Water anime where the original Streamline dub had Carl Macek personally doing a voiceover over the original opening voiceover (because he couldn't get the materials to dub that section).